Paisseon/paisseon/README.md

 I'm often slow to respond because GitHub doesn't send me notifications, fastest replies will be through Reddit DMs (chat doesn't send notifications also)

 ### My Discord and the CyPwn Discord server have been falsely banned.
 I have sent an appeal, and hopefully Discord's admins will see reason and restore them.
-Until now, use [the Telegram server](https://t.me/cypwngroup)
+For now, use [the Telegram server](https://t.me/cypwngroup)

 ### Contact Me ✉️
 - [u/paisseon](https://reddit.com/u/paisseon) on Reddit